 The Power in Mercy

 Extending God’s tender mercies towards others is a pathway to joy.
 How so?
 We release the resentment, the anger, and every negative emotion that tries to make a home in our hearts.
 We recognize that we do not have to fix every broken situation.
-It is not our personal job to convert every soul – only to show them Christ in our words and our actions.
-Our fire for justice becomes led by the Holy Spirit, so we move as He guides us instead of leading with anger or rage.
-We can march forward in our journeys knowing God is leading the way, no matter how treacherous the situations may get.
+Instead, we are called to show others Christ through our words and our actions.
+Our fire for justice becomes led by the Holy Spirit which leads us to move in the way He guides us, not ourselves.
+We can boldly walk forward knowing God is leading the way, no matter how treacherous the situations may get.

 Mercy also makes way for healing.
 It’s the gateway to forgiveness, allowing us to let go of the situations that have held us captive.
 We learn to have a character that is kind, humble, meek, and longsuffering.
 We stop taking it personal when someone does not agree with our beliefs.
-When we are wronged, we understand the fact that everyone has the right to make choices – and it’s up to us as to how we respond.
+When we are wronged, we understand the fact that everyone has the right to make choices.
+It’s up to us, however, as to how we respond.